-41. The cash value of the share of the landlord having been calculated, Landlords' net selets. it was still necessary to allow for cash payments made by him.
-These consisted of two items (a) the payment of occupiers' rates; (c) the clearance cost of water channels.
-Ordinarily, the tenant paid the water rates, but in some villages this charge was met by the landlord, and it was therefore necessary to make a suitable credit.
+41. The cash value of the share of the landlord having been calculated, it was still necessary to allow for cash pryments

+Landlords' net assets. the payment of occupiers' rates; (\) the clearance cost of water channels.
+Ordinarily, the tenant paid the water rates, but in some villages this chargewas met by the landlord, and it was therefore necessary to make a suitable credit.
 An approximate estimate was made of actual payments and an addition made of 25 per cent. to cover the proposed enhancement of the rates.
 The total sum was deducted from the assets.